Lyapunov coefficients for Hopf bifurcations in systems with piecewise smooth nonlinearity: Planar normal form case with absolute values

 \begin{theorem} For $0<|\mu| \ll1$ periodic solutions to \eqref{General2D_AV} are locally in 1-to-1 correspondence with equilibria of the averaged normal form in polar coordinates $v=r\cos{\varphi},\, w=r\sin{\varphi}$ of \eqref{General2D_AV} given by

-\end{theorem} Remark that in accordance with the smooth Hopf bifurcation, the quadratic term in $\bar r'$ vanishes for vanishing non-smooth terms $f=g=0$, so that the leading order nonlinear term in the normal form is cubic.
+\end{theorem} Remark that in accordance with the smooth Hopf bifurcation, the quadratic term in $\bar r'$ vanishes for vanishing nonsmooth terms $f=g=0$, so that the leading order nonlinear term in the normal form is cubic.
 Before giving the proof we note and discuss an important corollary.
-For this recall the pitchfork bifurcation of \eqref{Dpitchfork} which is degenerate in that the bifurcating branch is non-smooth.
+For this recall the pitchfork bifurcation of \eqref{Dpitchfork} which is degenerate in that the bifurcating branch is nonsmooth.

 \begin{corollary} If $\sigma_{_\#}\neq 0$, then at $\mu=0$ \eqref{NormalFormAV} undergoes a degenerate pitchfork bifurcation in $\mu$, where non-trivial equilibria are of the form

 In this case, \eqref{General2D_AV} undergoes a degenerate Hopf bifurcation in the sense that for $0<|\mu| \ll1$ periodic solutions to \eqref{General2D_AV} are locally in 1-to-1 correspondence with $r_0(\mu)$, which is also the expansion of the radial component of the periodic solutions.
 In particular, this Hopf bifurcation is subcritical if {$\sgn(\sigma_{_\#})>0$} and supercritical if {$\sgn(\sigma_{_\#})<0$}.
 Moreover, the bifurcating periodic orbits of \eqref{General2D_AV} are of the same stability as the {corresponding} equilibria in \eqref{NormalFormAV}. \end{corollary}